vimtaai/gumdrop/README.md

 [![License][badge-license]](https://github.com/vimtaai/gumdrop/blob/master/LICENSE.md)
 [![Code style][badge-style]](https://github.com/prettier/prettier)

-> Script to display Markdown documents as static HTML pages
+> Zero-configuration script to display Markdown documents as static HTML pages

 **Gumdrop** is designed to be an easy to use, standalone script that can generate websites and documentations written in [Markdown](https://daringfireball.net/projects/markdown/syntax).
 It dinamically loads all its dependencies from a CDN (including the Markdown parser) and does not require any configuration or initialization.